“Why are we using these slow EMV cards?”

 - Encourage EMV compliance by merchants

 It’s easy for consumers to take the importance of proper chip-card processing for granted.
-After all, only 44 percent of U.S. merchants were estimated to have EMV-capable terminals as of September 2016 — but fewer, still, can actually accept these payments: a measly 29 percent, according to an analysis by The Strawhecker Group.
+As of September 2016, only 44 percent of U.S. businesses were estimated to have a credit card chip reader — but fewer, still, can actually accept these payments: a measly 29 percent, according to an analysis by The Strawhecker Group.
+However, recent stats point to an increase in EMV adoption among U.S. businesses.
+EMVCo reported a little over 12 percent increase in card-present EMV transactions from 2017 to 2018.
+This means more businesses are properly processing these payments with a credit card chip reader.

-Why the discrepancy?
-Many merchants have terminals that feature an EMV chip slot, but their providers aren’t certified to accept such payments, rendering the technology useless.
+But why are there still businesses failing to properly process EMV transactions even with a credit card chip reader?
+Some businesses have a credit card chip reader that features an EMV chip slot, but their providers aren’t certified to accept such payments, rendering the technology useless.
 That’s why shoppers regularly see their chip cards swiped, rather than dipped, at checkout.

 This is an issue because magnetic stripe readers can’t process the unique code that chip cards generate to authenticate each individual transaction.
 Chip cards were designed to combat fraud; merchants who swipe these cards are essentially undermining that.